-An applicant will be denied admission if any verification and documentation reveals that their performance or personal history falls into any of the below listed categories or circumstances.
+An applicant will be denied admission if any verification and documentation reveal that their performance or personal history falls into any of the below listed categories or circumstances.
 However, those applicants experiencing borderline problems with, e.g., rent payment, domestic matters, school attendance, housekeeping, etc., may, in the discretion of RRHA, be provided an opportunity for counseling to correct the problem prior to disapproval of admission.
 Favorable consideration shall be given based upon successful participation.

 If an individual member of an applicant family is determined ineligible for the program based on any of the following criteria, the applicant family may remove such member from the application to preserve the eligibility of remaining family members.
-To evidence such removal, the applicant must document where other than RRHA public housing the member to be removed is living or going to live by means of a lease, or utilities turned on the member's name, or other appropriate documentation.
+To evidence such removal, the applicant must document where other than RRHA public housing the member to be removed is living or going to live by means of a lease, or utilities turned on the member's name, or other appropriate documentation, which may include, without limitation, a sworn statement or affidavit from the applicant family that is acceptable to RRHA.
 Further, an applicant family may be determined eligible for the program if the circumstances requiring the removal of an individual family member from the application no longer exist (for example, the household member has died or is incarcerated).